Chapter 8: Real Estate Exit Strategies

 There are a number of rules that need to be followed, but if done correctly, you can possibly re-use the money you would have paid towards capital gains tax, and you can use it as funds for your next property.
 Essentially, this is the government's way of "partnering" with you on your investment deals.
 There are a lot of complicated things that go into a 1031-exchange, so be sure to talk to a qualified tax specialist before making any decisions.

 At the end of this chapter, you should have a clear understanding of how to eventually get out of your real estate investment.
 When you begin with the end in mind, you make it much easier to unload your property and clear a nice profit.

 In this guide, we have covered nearly every facet of getting started in real estate investing.
-In Chapter One, we looked at what investing is, what it's not, and what you need to get started.
-Chapter two looked at the proper way to gain a good educational foundation before jumping in to the real estate game, while chapter three examined the many different strategies and niches you can get use to build wealth with real estate.
-Chapter four laid the groundwork for a successful real estate business plan and chapter five looked at the best way to prepare and shop for your first investment property.
-In chapter six we dove into the important world of real estate financing and chapter seven covered marketing.
-Finally, chapter eight dealt with the importance of beginning with the end in mind and how to plan your exit strategy for each property you buy.
+In chapter 1, we looked at what investing is, what it's not, and what you need to get started.
+Chapter 2 looked at the proper way to gain a good educational foundation before jumping in to the real estate game, while chapter 3 examined the many different strategies and niches you can get use to build wealth with real estate.
+Chapter 4 laid the groundwork for a successful real estate business plan and chapter 5 looked at the best way to prepare and shop for your first investment property.
+In chapter 6 we dove into the important world of real estate financing, and chapter 7 covered marketing.
+Finally, chapter 8 dealt with the importance of beginning with the end in mind and how to plan your exit strategy for each property you buy.